kharchenkolab/conos/README.md

 It is possible to install pagoda2 and Conos on OS X, however some users have reported issues with OpenMP configuration.
 For instructions see [pagoda2](https://github.com/hms-dbmi/pagoda2#mac-dependencies) readme.

 ## Installing Conos as Docker Container
 If your system configuration is making it difficult to install Conos natively, an alternative way to get Conos running is through a docker container.

+**Note:** on MacOS, Docker Machine has Memory and CPU limit.
+To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

 ### Ready-to-run docker image
 The docker distribution is current as of October 2018 and also includes the (Pagoda2 package)[https://github.com/hms-dbmi/pagoda2].
 To start a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then start the pagoda container with the following command in the shell: